X

 Aditya Menon

-Yes, actually now we are almost reaching a crore every month in BRICS.
+Yes.
+Actually, now we are almost reaching INR1 crore every month in Brakes.
 We are continuously working on our marketing.
 There are two OEMs.
-I won’t take the names now but we have gone and had very positive discussions with them.
-Maybe by next, next meeting we can give you more, maybe business also might start or we’ll give you more positive news on that.
-And regarding railway, we’re still in the dynamometer process like already maybe three to four months for the dynometer.
-So maybe by next one year we’ll see a more huge growth in brakes business because brakes because we had some, what do you say, some challenges with the dynamometer.
+I won’t take the names now, but we have gone and had very positive discussions with them.
+Maybe by next meeting, we can give you more — maybe business also might start or we’ll give you more positive news on that.

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-And even for that per
+And even for the —

-Arun Aradhya
+Arun Aradhye

 Aditya Menon

-So in the long term we are not you know MONO Trump puts 100% tariff or some other issues happen in the world which are not in our control should not affect our supply.
-So that also we are doing because you asked how export is increasing now we are like you know with some, some customers we don’t do X works India we do DDP or their delivery terms.
+So in the long term, we are not — tomorrow Trump puts 100% tariff or some other issues happen in the world, which are not in our control, should not affect our supplier.
+So, that also we are doing, because you asked how export is increasing.
+Now we have some customers we don’t do X works India.
+We do DDP or their delivery terms.
 So we are trying to get it changed to our convenience.
-Maybe a top line might come down a little bit but in the long run this is a much more sustainable way.
+Maybe top line might come down a little bit.
+But in the long run, this is a much more sustainable way, a safer way for us to carry on our business ahead.

-Arun Aradhya
+Arun Aradhye

 Aditya Menon